iamvivekkaushik/CopyFile/README.md

 # CopyFile

 This Program makes copies of a text file.

+## Author and Contributions:

+* Vivek Kaushik

+## Requirement:

+* JVM (Java Virtual machine) is required.

-How to use:
+## How to use:

-Compile the program.
+* Go to `bin` directory

+* There, open terminal

+* Use the syntax

+        java CopyFile NumberOfCopies "FileName" "PathOfTheOutputFile"

+ Example:

+        java CopyFile 5 "hello.txt" "./New folder"

-run the command:
+* run the command for help

         java CopyFile --help
-for help.